 The ngdp runs one national recruitment process each year.
 We also help several councils run local recruitment campaigns.
 You can apply only once each year to the ngdp.
-To apply, you will need to have a 2.2 undergraduate degree by summer 2018 and the right to work in the UK.
+To apply, you will need to have a 2.2 undergraduate degree by summer 2018 and be required to provide documentary evidence of your entitlement to work in the UK (in accordance with the Immigration, Asylum and Nationality Act 2006).
+We are unable to apply to sponsor a visa for candidates from outside the European Economic Area (EEA) who do not have the right to work in the UK.

 Applications now open until 12noon on 4 January 2018

 Our recruitment process is built entirely on our key skills and behaviours:

 - Working with others

 The ability to operate effectively with others that demonstrates an understanding of diversity, political sensitivity, and emotional intelligence.
 To be able to bring people together in order to achieve the benefits of change meeting customer/stakeholder expectations on time and within cost constraints.

 - Persuasive communication